Brilliance of the Seas

 While Royal Caribbean markets Icon and Wonder, Brilliance quietly delivers the highest value-for-money scores in the RC fleet.
 Here is what 2,100 passengers, a real ocean promenade, and 30-45% lower fares actually mean for your family.

 A comparable 7-night Royal Caribbean sailing on Brilliance of the Seas typically prices 30-45% below Icon of the Seas and 20-30% below Wonder of the Seas on equivalent cabin categories.
-The included experience — dining, entertainment, pools, FlowRider — is substantively similar.
-The differences are scale of entertainment spectacle and ship condition score.
-Families who want Royal Caribbean quality without the Icon price premium consistently find Brilliance delivers the highest satisfaction-per-dollar in the RC fleet based on VOYGR review data.
+Families who want Royal Caribbean quality without the Icon price premium consistently find Brilliance delivers the highest satisfaction-per-dollar in the RC fleet.

 Yes — and the gap is significant in the VOYGR database.
 Radiance-class ships including Brilliance score meaningfully higher on quietness than Oasis, Freedom, and Icon class.
-The reasons are physical: fewer passengers mean less ambient noise, cabin walls on older RC ships are thicker than on newer mega-builds optimized for space efficiency, and the ship layout doesn't concentrate entertainment noise through central atriums the way Oasis class does.
-For families where adults need genuine sleep and kids have predictable bedtimes, Brilliance is the RC ship the data recommends.
+The reasons are physical: fewer passengers mean less ambient noise, cabin walls on older RC ships are thicker than on newer mega-builds optimized for space efficiency.

 Royal Caribbean delivers big-ship energy with strong entertainment and family-friendly amenities across all price points.
 2026 Fleet Alert: Legend of the Seas (Icon-class 3) began sea trials off Finland on April 20, 2026 — her July 2026 Mediterranean maiden season from Barcelona is confirmed and already 88% booked.
 Royal Beach Club Santorini opens Summer 2026, giving Icon-class passengers a private beach alternative to the overcrowded streets of Oia.
 Hero of the Seas (Icon 4) remains on schedule for August 2027 delivery.